dogeorg/libdogecoin-docs/README.md

 # libdogecoin-docs
-Documentation for LibDogecoin , available at libdogecoin.dogecoin.org
+Documentation for LibDogecoin, available at libdogecoin.dogecoin.org